BoogeyMan24/Solar-System-Simulator-V2/README.md

 # gravity-simulator-V2

 A version 2 to the first version.
-Its better, uses opengl, doesn't use sdl.
+It's better, uses opengl, doesn't use sdl.